CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 Login to SD Connect is possible with user identity federation systems (Haka, Virtu and Elixir AAI) or with a CSC account at https:https://sd-connect.csc.fi/ using any modern web browser.

-!!!
-Note
+!!! note

-    all the sensitive data uploaded to SD Connect need to be encrypted.
-Check the previous paragraph for more informations about encryption with Crypt4GH and CSC Sensitive Data Services Public encryption key.
+    Sensitive data uploaded to SD Connect need to be encrypted.
+Check the previous paragraph for more informations about encryption.

 !!!
 Note
     Users may not process any personal data granted for the purposes of the Act on the Secondary Use of Health and Social Data (552/2019) by ***Findata.***